M4a1x/marcos_client/README.md

 -----

-Python-based MaRCoS GUI and associated tests.
+Python-based MaRCoS CLI, associated tests and APIs.

 **Table of Contents**